-Prohibits the department from spending funds appropriated for airfleet operations and maintenance if the department owns 5 or more aircraft; requires the department to notify the state budget director, the house and senate appropriations subcommittees on transportation, and the house and senate fiscal agencies when it owns four aircraft or fewer.
+Prohibits the department from spending funds appropriated for airfleet operations and maintenance if the department owns a specific aircraft; requires the department to notify the state budget director, the house and senate appropriations subcommittees on transportation, and the house and senate fiscal agencies when it no longer owns the aircraft; requires a report on FTEs required to maintain and operate airfleet.
+Note: The Governor's signing letter states section is unenforceable.